luizeof/luizeof-dev/_www/source/_posts/dark-mode-on-flutter-thememode-and-provider.md

 section: content
 title: "Dark Mode on Flutter with ThemeMode and Provider"
 date: 2020-01-15
-description: Implementing dynamic Dark Mode on Flutter using `ThemeMode` and the plugin `provider`.
+excerpt: Implementing dynamic Dark Mode on Flutter using `ThemeMode` and the plugin `provider`.
 cover_image: "/assets/img/category/flutter-full.webp"
 categories: [flutter]
 ---